DataDog/documentation/content/en/tracing/profiling/_index.md

 Not recommended, advanced usage only.
 </div>

-- If you want to control which part of your code should be profiled, use the `ddtrace.profiling.profiler.Profiler` object:
+- If you want to manually control the lifecycle of the profiler, use the `ddtrace.profiling.profiler.Profiler` object:

     ```python
     from ddtrace.profiling import Profiler